carrera328/openai-demo/README.md

 # Express JS - Open AI / Chat GPT Salesforce Integration

-This is a RESTful middleware built with Express JS to integrate Open AI / Chat GPT with Salesforce.
+This is an example of a RESTful Chat GPT API built with Express JS to integrate Open AI / Chat GPT with Salesforce.

 ## Requirements
 - Node.js